 Prior to joining NBC4, White was a reporter at WTVJ, an NBC affiliate in Miami, where she was on the 1992 Peabody Award-winning team that covered Hurricane Andrew, and earlier, she anchored the morning weekday newscast for WKRC-TV in Cincinnati.
 She began her career in her home state of Texas at KCEN-TV, an NBC affiliate in Temple/Waco, and KENS-TV in San Antonio.

-Over the years, White has shared her time and talent, giving speeches and presentations to colleges, community and civic groups.
-A member of the National Association of Black Journalists, White is a past president of the local affiliate chapter, the Black Journalists Association of Southern California.
-She has been a Scholar in Residence at Citrus College in Glendora and an adjunct professor of broadcast journalism at the University of Southern California.
+White continues to share her time and talent with colleges and community and civic groups.
+She is a member of the National Association of Black Journalists.
+White was the past president of the local affiliate chapter, the Black Journalists Association of Southern California.

 White holds a broadcast journalism degree from the University of Texas at Austin.
-She lives in Los Angeles and enjoys traveling with her husband and hiking with their terrier, Deuce.
+She lives in Los Angeles and enjoys traveling with her husband, a fellow journalist.